-Those of us travelling from France into Spain on the section of the AP-7 between the French and Spanish border and Barcelona will have to wait until summer 2021 for the tolls to be abolished.
-Still, better late than never!
+Those of us travelling from France into Spain on the section of the AP-7 between the French and Spanish border and Barcelona don’t have long to wait as this tolls are expected to be abolished from August 31st of this year, 2021.

 We have Pedro Sanchez’s socialist government to thank for this decision.
 In June 2018 he announced that motorway concessions conceded to private companies for the last 50 years would be removed.
 This has been a controversial decision affecting both the AP-7 and the AP-4 between Seville and Cadiz.
 Critics, including several Spanish city councils, warn of a loss of revenue of 10 million euros for the AP-7 alone.

 Other Spanish motorway where tolls will be abolished.